AI Tools for Homeschool and Hybrid Learning Families

 Parent supervision checklist

-Before adding an AI tool, families should know what data it collects, whether it is age-appropriate, what the learner will use it for, and how adults will review the work.
+Before adding an AI tool, families should know what data it collects, whether it is age-appropriate, what the student will use it for, and how adults will review the work.

 Equity and bias considerations